-Beyond its statistical meaning, divergent point represents the first day when the demand curve began to diverge from the normality.
+Beyond its statistical meaning, cliff point represents the first day when the demand curve began to diverge from the normality.
 It also represents when the transit users start to act to avoid the transit trips.
-Convergent point, on the other hands, represents when the decline finally finishes.
-After the convergent point, the transit demand will persist at a stable level.
+The floor point is the day when decline slows and transit demand has re-stabilized.